 For more than 100 years, these two groups have been powerful advocates for native birds and their habitats.
 They have now united as an independent, not-for-profit organisation with one important aim: creating a bright future for Australia's birds.
-Aurora Expeditions has announced an exciting new partnership with Birdlife Australia that will help to highlight the importance of different bird species worldwide.
-Our partnership will focus on educating birders and travellers alike on the diversity of bird and wildlife species of Antarctica and the Arctic on our partner expeditions.
-View details here.

 Since 1998 the Blue Whale Study has been investigating the ecology of blue whales (Balaenoptera musculus), the largest animal on Earth, in their feeding habitat in waters off south-west Victoria and south-east South Australia.
 The Blue Whale Study, conducted by whale ecologists Dr Peter Gill and Margie Morrice, has unraveled and described the fundamental ecology underlying the presence of blue whales in this feeding area.

 The Nature Conservancy is the leading conservation organisation working around the world to protect ecologically important lands and waters for nature and people.
 Founded in 1951 in the United States, TNC has grown to work in more than 35 countries with a staff of over 4,000 including 600 scientists.
 Globally, TNC has protected more than 119 million acres of land, thousands of kilometres of rivers and operates more than 200 marine conservation projects.
-TNC Australia’s Port Phillip pilot restoration project is in partnership with the Victorian Government, Albert Park Yachting and Angling Club, and assisted by Melbourne University.